Rajeev Ram: Professional career

-2007–08
+2007–08: First Challenger titles

 In 2007, he won five doubles Challenger titles partnering Bobby Reynolds, and reached three other finals on his way to a career-high doubles ranking of No. 62.

-On July 5, 2008, Ram won the Nielsen USTA Pro Tennis Championship in Winnetka, Illinois for his first career Challenger-level singles title.
+On July 5, 2008, Ram won the Nielsen USTA Pro Tennis Championship in Winnetka, Illinois, for his first career Challenger-level singles title.

 2009: First ATP singles and doubles titles

-He won his first ATP doubles title in Chennai, India 2009 with compatriot Eric Butorac.
+He won his first ATP doubles title in Chennai, India, with compatriot Eric Butorac.

 On July 10, 2009, Ram accomplished the unusual feat of winning four professional-level tennis matches in one day.
-At the Campbell's Hall of Fame Tennis Championships in Rhode Island, the tournament had been rained out early in the week, pushing back many scheduled matches.
+At the Hall of Fame Tennis Championships in Rhode Island, the tournament had been rained out early in the week, pushing back many scheduled matches.
 On July 10, Ram advanced to the singles semifinals with wins over Samuel Groth and Jesse Levine and then partnered with Jordan Kerr to advance to the doubles semifinals with wins over Arnaud Clément/Olivier Rochus and Nicolas Mahut/Fabrice Santoro.
 Mahut, Santoro, and Rochus each played three matches that day, though none of them won all their matches.
 Ram then beat Rochus and Sam Querrey on consecutive days to capture his first ATP title.
 He accomplished the rare feat of winning a title as a lucky loser and also captured the doubles title.

 In Atlanta in July 2010, he won his first doubles title with American Scott Lipsky, defeating Rohan Bopanna and Kristof Vliegen for the outdoor hard-court Atlanta Tennis Championships.
 In the semifinals, Lipsky and Ram had defeated John Isner and James Blake.
 In November, they won a tournament in Eckental, Germany.

-2011
+2011: French Open doubles quarterfinal

 Ram started 2011 strong, partnering with Lipsky in February to take the indoor hard court San Jose Open (over Christopher Kas from Germany and Alexander Peya from Austria) and the outdoor hard-court Delray Beach titles (over Alejandro Falla from Colombia and Xavier Malisse from Belgium).
-In June, he and Lipsky advanced to the quarterfinals at the 2011 French Open.
+In June, he and Lipsky advanced to the quarterfinals at the French Open.

-2013
+2013–2015: First Grand Slam doubles semifinal, second ATP singles title

 In 2013, he teamed with Rohan Bopanna, and in Dubai, they reached the semifinals.

-2014: First Grand Slam doubles semifinal

-At the 2014 US Open (tennis) he reached his first Grand Slam semifinal partnering Scott Lipsky where they were defeated by top seeds and eventual champions, the Bryan brothers.
+At the 2014 US Open he reached his first Grand Slam semifinal partnering Scott Lipsky where they were defeated by top seeds and eventual champions, the Bryan brothers.

-2015: Second ATP singles title

-At the Hall of Fame Tennis Championships, he reached his second career final and won his second career ATP singles title by defeating Ivo Karlović.
+At the 2015 Hall of Fame Tennis Championships, he reached his second career final and won his second career ATP singles title by defeating Ivo Karlović.